a3bd2lra7man/m7_db/README.md

 ## M7Table Class

-M7Table is helper class for helping creation of tables and it's fields
+M7Table is A helper class for helping creation of tables and it's fields

 M7Table have several help methods to do common situation happens to developers when working with sqlite

 The situations M7Table helps for is

     1- is the problem of saving boolean field to database tables, M7Table Provides
         *booleanToInt(bool)* to help you here
         and the reverse one *intToBoolean(int)*
         for helps reading and writing boolean data from and to database

-2- work with DateTime in the same convention of converting boolean to integer
-    there is *dateToInt(DateTime)*
+    2- work with DateTime in the same convention of converting boolean to integer there is *dateToInt(DateTime)*
         and *intToDate(int)* helps reading and writing DateTime from and to database

 ### Example